mattray/spiceweasel/README.md

 knife ec2 server create -S mray -i ~/.ssh/mray.pem -x ubuntu -G default -I ami-7000f019 -f m1.small -j '{"tags":["amazon+rolewebserverrecipemysqlclient"]}' -r 'role[webserver],recipe[mysql::client]'
 ```

-While the addition of the tags is not particularly attractive, it allows us to find the members of the cluster by their run list and add to the cluster if the size has changed.
+Another use of `clusters` is with the `--cluster-file` option, which will allow the use of a different file to define the members of the cluster.
+If there are any `nodes` or `clusters` defined in the primary manifest file, they will be removed and the content of the `--cluster-file` will be used instead.
+This allows you to switch the target destination of infrastructure by picking different `--cluster-file` endpoints.

 # Extract #